nhemnt/MERN-playground/mongo/queries.md

 ## writeConcer

-w - the w option to request acknowledgment that the write operation has propagated to a specified j - number of mongod instances or to mongod instances with specified tags. the j option to request acknowledgment that the write operation has been written to the on-disk journal, and wtimeout - the wtimeout option to specify a time limit to prevent write operations from blocking indefinitely.
+the w option to request acknowledgment that the write operation has propagated to a specified j number of mongod instances or to mongod instances with specified tags. the j option to request acknowledgment that the write operation has been written to the on-disk journal, and wtimeout - the wtimeout option to specify a time limit to prevent write operations from blocking indefinitely.